goldjared/battleship/README.md

 # battleship

-The classic game 'Battleship', built with TDD.
+The classic game 'Battleship'.

+This project I am practicing TDD, using Jest.